noi-techpark/odh-docs/source/intro.rst

    :ref:`tourism-data-browser-howto` to help you getting acquainted with the browser.

 #.
-Go to the :strong:`Swagger interface` of the datasets, located at
+Go to the :strong:`Swagger interface` of the datasets in the
+   Tourism domain, located at
    http://tourism.opendatahub.bz.it/swagger/, to learn how the REST APIs are built and how you can script them to fetch data for your application.
 To get started, there is a dedicated howto:
    :ref:`tourism-data-howto` that will guide you in the first steps.

+#.
+Access the :strong:`Swagger interface` of the datasets in the
+   Mobility domain.
+Check the link for each of them in section :ref:`mobility-datasets`.
+Like in the case of the tourism' Swagger interface, you can learn REST API call for that domain and fetch data for your application.
+There is a dedicated howto to learn more how to interact with this interface: ref:`mobility-data-howto`

 #.
 Open the :strong:`Analytics for Mobility` web page, at
    https://analytics.mobility.bz.it/.
 This portal uses data in the